spmrl/spmrl-website/content/sharedtask.rst

 The fourth SPMRL workshop  hosted the first shared task on parsing morphologically rich languages.
-The previous page is available at http://www.spmrl.org/shared_task_old.html
+The previous page is available at http://www.spmrl.org/shared_task_old.html (note: this webpage is in heavy editing, will be up to date before the worksop)

 Goals